Luvvydev/minecraft-cache-warmer/README.md

 </p>

 **Motivation**
-* I made this to help someone load their game faster even with a massive minecraft modlist
+* This was a requested utility tool created to improve load times for Minecraft installations with substantial mod collections

 # Minecraft Cache Warmer